 Chlorine gas is commonly used

-- oxidizing agents in water treatment to disinfect drinking water
+- For instance, it is used as an oxidizing agent in water treatment to disinfect drinking water

-- in the bleaching process in pulp and paper mills and ink removal from recycled paper
+- Certainly, used in the bleaching process in pulp and paper mills and ink removal from recycled paper

-- in the manufacturing of many products such as paper, antiseptic, insecticides, paints, petroleum products, textiles, medicines, etc.
+- it is used in the manufacturing of many products such as paper, antiseptics, insecticides, paints, petroleum products, textiles, medicines, etc.

 The permissible exposure limits of Cl2 in terms of continuous occupational exposure are given below: